mali/PluXml-plugins/README.md

   is a plugin for slimbox2[3].
 Need the pluxml jquery plugin an example here: http://blog.naturalevent.fr/article17/plugin-slimbox2

+* ganalytics
+  is a simple google analytics plugin. edit ganalytics.php and replace XX-YYYYYYYY-Z with your site ID.

 [1] www.pluxml.org
 [2] www.clustrmaps.com
 [3] http://www.digitalia.be/software/slimbox2